BlockhostOfficial/ddos-prot-mc-servers/README.md

 - Cloudflare - if you have the money, go for it, hypixel uses cloudflare

 ### Other
 - https://mcshield.com - CloudFlare spectrum, costs 10$ USD a month, I'll need to learn more about them.
-Edit: for that 10 usd you get unlimited bandwidth :O
+Edit: for that 10 usd you get unlimited bandwidth :O No GeyserMC(UDP) Protection

 ## Lowering the bandwidth usage
 - Lower view distance